mohamed66786/Full-Stack-Desktop-App-Driving-License-Management/README.md

 # Full-Stack-Desktop-App-Driving-License-Management
-Full Stack Desktop App – Driving License Management Using C# and .Net Framework and MSSQL Server as Database engine
+Full Stack Desktop App – Driving License Management Using C# and .Net Framework and MSSQL Server as Database engine.